muenchchristmas/drmlazer11.github.io/_posts/2015-12-08-100-Days-Of-Canned-Salmon.md

 categories: miscellaneous
 ---

 <p>"What?!"
 "That's disgusting..."
 "You're crazy!"
-These are common responses I get upon telling people that I have eaten a pound of canned salmon every day for the past three months.
+These are common responses I get upon telling people that I have eaten canned salmon every day for the past three months.
 My decision to embark on this radical diet is threefold: It's economical.
 It's healthy.
 And it's different.</p>

 <p>Financially speaking, canned salmon is a great way to save money.
 You can purchase a 14.75-ounce can for $2.50.
 In fact, every so often you can find a deal at Stop & Shop or Walgreens for as low as $1.99.
 Point being: canned salmon is going to make your wallet happy.
 As the co-founder of a bootstrapped startup who hadn't made a paycheck in years, this was necessary for me to keep our company afloat.
 Furthermore, unlike other foods like produce or fresh meat, canned salmon has a shelf life of five years.
 Waste, my friend, is a thing of the past.</p>